 The CVE, short for common vulnerabilities and exposures, is a directory of publicly disclosed cybersecurity vulnerabilities that you can freely search, use, and incorporate into products and services.
 Each vulnerability is referenced by a CVE ID to easily identify them.
 You can request to have CVE IDs associated with your program’s vulnerabilities, through which a CVE Assignment Authority (CNA) will then assign you a valid CVE ID and help you disclose the vulnerability.

-As HackerOne is 1 of 90 CNAs empowered to assign and work with customers in assisting them to disclose vulnerabilities, you can request to have CVE IDs associated with your program’s vulnerabilities through the HackerOne platform.
-Upon request, HackerOne will approve and assign a CVE ID for your vulnerability and then send the ID to MITRE to publish publicly.
-The entire process takes about 7 business days after request.
+As HackerOne is a CNA empowered to assign and work with customers in assisting them to disclose vulnerabilities, you can request to have CVE IDs associated with your program’s vulnerabilities through the HackerOne platform.
+HackerOne will automatically assign a CVE ID for your vulnerability and publish it to MITRE when you've publicly posted your security advisory.

 - Fill out these fields: